Background

 Sheet architecture

-No sheet system in the baseline — every action pushed to a full new page.
+No sheet system in the baseline, and every action pushed to a full new page.
 We designed a layered sheet system: filters, sorts, and the menu all slide up from the bottom.
 Fast, one-handed, interruptible.
 I prototyped the transitions in Principle before anything hit engineering.

 Sorts and filters got rationalized at the same time.
-Six sort options that mattered — relevant, price, rating, distance, ETA, delivery fee.
+Six sort options that mattered, relevant, price, rating, distance, ETA, and delivery fee.
 Deprecated the ones that didn't pull their weight: restaurant name sort, delivery minimum, rapid pickup filter, pickup distance slider.
 The filter panel simplified accordingly.

 Reorder